NathanDeVuono/hackathon-2017/README.md

-#below are battlesnake docs
+# climbingsnakes go!
-Climbing Snakemen!
+we java now

-# battlesnake-nodejs
+# xm-battlesnake-java

-A simple [BattleSnake AI](http://battlesnake.io) written for NodeJS.
+A simple [BattleSnake AI](http://battlesnake.io) written in Java using Spring Boot, which can easily be deployed to Heroku.
+Spring Boot provides a simple and easy way to implement rest services required by your snake.
+This tutorial will help you get started (https://spring.io/guides/gs/actuator-service/).

-To get started you'll need a working NodeJS development environment, and at least read the Heroku docs on [deploying a NodeJS app](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
-This client uses [Express4](http://expressjs.com/en/4x/api.html) for easy route management, read up on the docs to learn more about reading incoming JSON params, writing responses, etc.
+This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.

 ## Pre-requisite Accounts
 Every team must show up with a laptop and create the following accounts in order to use the provided start snake.
 You are welcome to use existing accounts if you have them already.